 Travelling to Macau

-Macau International Airport operates 24 hours a day, you may take a direct or connecting flight to Macau International Airport or transfer to other city routes.
+Macau International Airport operates 24 hours a day, you may take a direct or connecting flight to Macau International Airport.
 There are direct flights available from Taiwan, Japan and major China cities to Macau.
 In addition, a helicopter service flies directly from Hong Kong and Shenzhen to Macau.

 The ferry trip from Hong Kong International Airport to Macau takes approximately 70 minutes.
 Please visit here for the ferry schedule.
 It is required to arrive at air-to-sea departure hall an hour ahead, i.e. arrive at 5pm if you take 6pm ferry.
 Please refer to the details for the direction to there.

 You can travel to Macau by sea via Shun Tak Centre (Sheung Wan, Hong Kong), Hong Kong International Airport, China Ferry Terminal (Tsim Sha Tsui, Kowloon, Hong Kong), Tuen Mun Ferry Terminal (New Territories, Hong Kong), Shekou (Shenzhen), and Fu Yong Ferry Terminal (Shenzhen Airport).
 It is recommended to take Cotai Water Jet to the conference hotel.